simply-nicky/pyrost/docs/tutorials/diatom.rst

 Having formed an initial estimate for the defocus distance and the white-field (or a set of white-fields, if needed), a :class:`pyrost.SpeckleTracking` object with all data attributes necessary for the R-PXST update can be generated.
-The key attrivute that it contains are:
+The key attributes that it contains are:

 * `reference_image` : Unaberrated reference profile of the sample.
 * `pixel_map` : Discrete geometrical mapping function from the detector plane to the reference plane.